-18 FABRICS AND FIRE SAFETY
+15 FABRICS AND FIRE SAFETY

-- Priory Group will endeavour to furnish sites with fabric materials such as curtains and bedding which are designated as fire-retardant i.e. those which have been topically treated with chemicals and which accord with British Standards such as BS5852 and BS5867.
-Priory Group understands however that the flame retardancy of the fabric will dissipate over time, particularly with repeated cleaning.
-These materials will be re-tested for fire-retardancy on an annual basis and re-treated by a qualified professional as needed where it is deemed to be necessary. - Priory Group also acknowledges that service users can exercise choice in their lives and in many cases have a right to furnish their rooms in fabric materials of their own choosing.
-These fabrics may not necessarily be fire-retardant in accordance with British Standards.
-Therefore Priory Group accepts that not all fabric materials will be fire retardant in a site and it is therefore expected, in line with the overarching theme of this policy, that colleagues will primarily control and prevent the risk of fire in accordance with the instructions within this policy and the training received.
+- Aspris will endeavour to furnish sites with fabric materials such as curtains and bedding which are designated as fire-retardant i.e. those which have been topically treated with chemicals and which accord with British Standards such as BS5852 and BS5867.
+Aspris understands however that the flame retardancy of the fabric will dissipate over time, particularly with repeated cleaning. - Aspris also acknowledges that children and young people can exercise choice in their lives and in many cases have a right to furnish their rooms in fabric materials of their own choosing.
+Where soft furnishings are purchased by individuals, well known shops and suitable online sources must be used to ensure these are sold with a suitable level of fire retardant protection.
+Soft furnishings should not be purchased from unknown suppliers or second hand.
+Labels from externally purchased items should be maintained to evidence the standard of fire retardancy.

-19 USE OF PLUG IN AIR FRESHENERS
+16 USE OF PLUG IN AIR FRESHENERS

-19.1 Plug in air fresheners are not to be used in Priory premises due to their inherent fire risk.
+Plug in air fresheners are not to be used in Aspris premises due to their inherent fire risk.
 Air fresheners that are battery operated should be purchased as an alternative.